Geophysics suggests the Ness may not be as unique as once thought

 Although this area could relate to later Iron Age activity, fieldwalking by Chris Gee has recovered a range of artefacts suggesting it dates from the Neolithic.
 If that is the case we may have a situation similar to that at Howe, in Stromness, where a sequence of Iron Age constructions sat on top of earlier Neolithic buildings.

-- Brend, A., Card, N., Downes, J. and Edmonds, M (eds) (2020) Landscapes Revealed: Remote sensing around the Heart of Neolithic Orkney World Heritage Site.
+- Brend, A., Card, N., Downes, J. and Edmonds, M (eds) (2020) Landscapes Revealed: Geophysical Survey in the Heart of Neolithic Orkney World Heritage Area.
 Oxford: Windgather/Oxbow Press.

 - Dockrill, S.J., Bond, J.M., Nicholson, R.A. and Smith, A.N.
 (2007).
 Investigations on Sanday.
 Vol 2.
 Tofts Ness: An island landscape through 3000 years of Prehistory.
 Kirkwall: The Orcadian.